ccxt/ccxt/wiki/Manual.md

 ## Margin

-Note: through the manual we use term "current margin" balance (which is a synonym for "collateral") but do not confuse it with "initial margin" balance.
+Note: through the manual we use term "current margin" balance (which is a synonym for "collateral") but do not confuse it with "initial margin" balance (which is a sum of money you had put in a position).
 Typically, `collateral (current margin balance) = initial margin + unrealized profit of the position(s)`.

 *margin and contract only*